Our next meeting will be on Wednesday 9th February 2022 at 7pm.

 Using the simultaneous translation function:

 If using the standard Zoom app on a PC, you should see a button for “Interpretation” – click on this, and then choose the language you would prefer to follow the meeting in – i.e. if you only have English, click that.
 If you wish to hear the Gaelic, choose that.
 If you are happy to follow the speakers in either language, you do not need to choose either.
+Note: If you do not choose an interpretation language, you will not hear any interpretation at all.

 On an iPad, this function can be found under a button in the top right of the app.